 How to Set Up Recurring Payments in Your Business

 This is where recurring payments come into play.
 When you set up recurring payments, you eliminate the hassle of manual data entry and payment processing.
-Instead, your tech stack handles the transaction for you, so you can focus on your business while enjoying the peace of mind of guaranteed revenue.
+Instead, your tech stack handles the transaction for you, so you can focus on your business while enjoying the peace of mind of guaranteed cash flow.

 Think of recurring payments as subscriptions.
-As consumers, many of us have some sort of recurring payment: it’s a subscription box like Barkbox for puppers and Dollar Shave Club for… anyone with hair, or it’s your bank withdrawing mortgage payments or your landlord deducting your monthly rent.
+As consumers, many of us have some sort of recurring payment: it’s a subscription box like Barkbox for puppers and Dollar Shave Club for… anyone with hair, or it’s your bank withdrawing mortgage payments, or your landlord deducting your monthly rent.

-From 2013 to 2016, traffic to subscription box websites increased 3,000%.
-And since 2017, food subscription site traffic went up 800%.
 As subscription-based business models continue to grow, so does the need for recurring payments.

 • Banks and financial institutions (e.g., your mortgage or rent, HOA fees)